Saturday, 4 July 2015

 Our socks were full of annoying seeds and the heat was increasing by the minute.

 At last we made it to the top of the rise and joined a much better track.
-Someone had mowed it recently, so we sat down and emptied some of the seeds out of our shoes before pressing on.
+Someone had mowed it recently, so we sat down and emptied some of the seeds out of our shoes and socks before pressing on.

-This path went round a small lake lined with willows, a pleasant change after the weedy wasteland of rapeseed, then beside some fields of newly harvested hay, where the great golden cylinders of the crop lay haphazardly on the stubble.
+This path went round a small lake lined with willows, a pleasant change after the parched wasteland of rapeseed, then beside some fields of newly harvested hay, where the great golden cylinders of the crop lay haphazardly on the stubble.

-There were patches of forest between the fields, but they were not the grim quagmires that we had met near Toucy.
+There were patches of forest between the fields, but they were not the grim grey quagmires that we had met near Toucy.